bearium/SYSC3303-Group-7/README.txt

 All Diagrams are located in the 'doc' folder

+BREAKDOWN OF RESPONSIBILITIES for Iteration 2
+Dillon Claremont - Update Scheduler to support destination requests directly from elevator, Diagrams.
+Thomas Bryk - Update FloorSubsystem to send destination requests to arriving elevators Jacob Martin - Update ElevatorSubsystem to receive destination requests from FloorSubsystem and send to Scheduler Mustafa Abdulmajeed - Update Request system with new requests and necessary modifications Gordon Macdonald -

 BREAKDOWN OF RESPONSIBILITIES for Iteration 1
 Dillon Claremont - Scheduler + related classes & State Diagram Thomas Bryk - FloorSubsystem + related classes
 Jacob Martin - ElevatorSubsystem + related classes Mustafa Abdulmajeed - Request system
 Gordon Macdonald - Test framework + UML documentation